christiaanderidder/brink-renovent-hru/README.md

 - [Case](https://www.elecrow.com/enclosure-for-ebus-adapter-shield-v5.html)

 ## Configuring eBUSd
 To parse the messages from eBUS and forward them to your home automation software, you will need to configure and run an instance of [eBUSd](https://ebusd.eu/).
+I chose to run eBUSd in docker, using [the configuration](ebusd/docker-compose.yaml) in this repository.
 While eBUSd is an open standard, the messages sent are often proprietary.
 This means that specific message parsing configuration is needed for your device.
 The configuration provided in the [eBUSd configuration repo](https://github.com/john30/ebusd-configuration) only applies to heating systems and does not have any Brink HRUs listed.

 However, different people managed to reverse engineer the messages used by Brink, the following sources helped me a lot:
 - [pvyleta](https://github.com/pvyleta/ebusd-brink-hru) who decompiled the .NET-based Brink Service tool to extract the different eBUS messages
 - [tinus5](https://gathering.tweakers.net/forum/list_message/63666318#63666318) who provided the configuration for the Brink zone-valve and CO2 sensors

-Based on the above and [some of my own reverse engineering](https://github.com/pvyleta/ebusd-brink-hru/issues/5), I created my own configuration files, which can be found under the [ebusd folder](ebusd) in this repository.
+Based on the above and [some of my own reverse engineering](https://github.com/pvyleta/ebusd-brink-hru/issues/5), I created my own configuration files, which can be found under the [ebusd config folder](ebusd/config) in this repository.